wp-plugins/bns-featured-tag/readme.txt

   The license for this software can also likely be found here: http://www.gnu.org/licenses/gpl-2.0.html

+= Acknowledgements =

+* Thanks to Benjamin Owens (email: bowens@nachtlich.org) for help with the plugin update message function

 == Upgrade Notice ==
 = 2.7 =
 Thank you for choosing `BNS Featured Tags` for your WordPress site.